Blinko

 Most local businesses treat their loyalty program as a one-and-done setup: launch the stamp card, hope customers engage.
 The businesses that actually compound revenue from loyalty treat it as a two-phase system — the stamp card builds the audience, and the win-back keeps that audience active.

 Phase one (stamp card) is acquisition for repeat behavior.
-Phase two (win-back) is the retention engine that keeps the audience compounding instead of decaying.
-Without phase two, every stamp card hits a ceiling around day 90 and starts losing followers faster than it adds them.
+Phase two (win-back) is the retention engine.
+Without phase two, every stamp card hits a ceiling around day 90 and starts losing customers faster than it adds them.
+Simple as that.

-That's the difference between a loyalty program that works for the first 90 days and a loyalty system that compounds for years.
+That's the difference between a loyalty program that works for 90 days and a loyalty system that compounds for years.

 Ready to turn walk-ins into repeat customers?